UKHomeOffice/callisto-docs/choreography/onboardinguser.md

 ### Ports

+During Private Beta it is important that all users in a given location, for example, a port are being scheduled and recording their time using the same system.
+This approach means that coverage of activities across a location can be seen on one system and that user and managers are using the same system simplifying approvals and other processes.

+The process of onboarding a cohort of users at a single location requires a significant amount of effort as components of Callisto require data modelling the ports operational organisation structure and working patterns before a user can be scheduled.

+Although subject to change the process is expected to follow the steps below

 1. Once a port is selected for migration, employees working at that port will be given notice about the move into Callisto.
-2. Using a combination of manual effort and import of existing files, team profile and operational hierarchy will be built in Callisto for the selected port(s).
+2. The ports operational hierarchy will be built in Callisto for the selected port.
-3. It is intended that planners have access to the system to build shift patterns and shifts.
+3. Planners will have early access to Callisto to build shift patterns and shifts manually
-4. New shift template in to-be systems should be created manually.
+4. New shift templates in Callisto will be created manually.
-5. The previous roster detail for each employee for the selected port from as-is TAMS will be manually retrieved and it will be entered as shift-constraint into Callisto
+5. Once port staff have been onboarded the previous roster TAMS will be manually retrieved and it will be entered as shift-constraints into Callisto
-6. Once all shift-constraints are generated, new rosters will be generated in to-be system.
+7. Once all shift-constraints are generated, new rosters will be generated.

+Further elaboration on the Scheduling data will be found in the Scheduler detailed design [TODO]

 ### Person